coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 skip these steps and simply do them manually in Sentry.

 To create Sentry Terraform resources, it's important to initialize a Sentry provider.
-To do that, we internally have a shared SSM parameter available in AWS that contains a working sentry token that can be used to retrieve a Terraform data object to initialize our Sentry provider.
+To do that, we internally have a shared SSM parameter available in AWS that contains a working Sentry token that can be used to retrieve a Terraform data object to initialize our Sentry provider.
 If such token isn't available in your current infrastracture, simply create an SSM parameter and put the Sentry token in it.
 This provider will allow the creation of Sentry resources in the following steps.